After 1.5 years of experimentation3, Google has decided that today is the big day. Google is finally rolling out mobile-first indexing.

 If your website isn’t responsive or mobile-first, don’t fret yet.
 Google mentioned that indexing web pages with its mobile variation first “has no ranking advantage.”
 This may seem confusing, but it’s still relevancy that wins top ranks.

 We envision that the widespread diffusion of voice and assistance technology will be the next paradigm shift by 2020.
-We are seeing a lot of activity with Googles recent search patents and marketing initiatives – centered around an age of assistance and voice technology.
+We are seeing a lot of activity with Google’s filing for recent patents along with their marketing initiatives – centered around an age of assistance and voice technology.
 It’s not just a trend, it’s the future.

 Learn more about mobile websites, search engine optimization, and voice experiences for brands: